tcltk/tcl/doc/markdown/unload.md

 **unload** works in the opposite direction.
 As a first step, **unload** will check whether the library is unloadable: an unloadable library exports a special unload procedure.
 The name of the unload procedure is determined by *prefix* and whether or not the target interpreter is a safe one.
 For normal interpreters the name of the initialization procedure will have the form *pfx***\_Unload**, where *pfx* is the same as *prefix* except that the first letter is converted to upper case and all other letters are converted to lower case.
 For example, if *prefix* is **foo** or **FOo**, the initialization procedure's name will be **Foo\_Unload**.
 If the target interpreter is a safe interpreter, then the name of the initialization procedure will be *pkg***\_SafeUnload** instead of *pkg***\_Unload**.

 If **unload** determines that a library is not unloadable (or unload functionality has been disabled during compilation), an error will be returned.
 If the library is unloadable, then **unload** will call the unload procedure.
-If the unload procedure returns **TCL\_OK**, **unload** will proceed and decrease the proper reference count (depending on the target interpreter type).
+If the unload procedure returns [TCL\_OK][catch], **unload** will proceed and decrease the proper reference count (depending on the target interpreter type).
 When both reference counts have reached 0, the library will be detached from the process.

 ## Unload hook prototype